 - Failed: A read-only input parameter.
-When True, the record operation failed.
+When True, the record operation failed. - DisableReplication: By default this is set to False.
+If you set it to True, the replication will be disabled.

 '''

-Public Overrides Sub Record_onAfterExecute(recTarget As IRecord, Failed As Boolean)
+Public Overrides Sub Record_onAfterExecute(recTarget As IRecord, Failed As Boolean, ByRef

+DisableReplication As Boolean)

 If Not Failed Then

 AddLog("Replication of single record succeeded", 0) Else

 AddLog("Replication of single record failed", 2)

 End If

 End Sub

 '''

 '''

-public override void Record_onAfterExecute(DBMotoPublic.IRecord recTarget, bool Failed)
+public override void Record_onAfterExecute(DBMotoPublic.IRecord recTarget, bool Failed,

+ref bool DisableReplication)

 {

 if (!(Failed))

+{

+}

+}

 '''

 '''

-{

 GlobalScript.AddLog("Replication of single record succeeded", 0);

 }

 else

 {

 GlobalScript.AddLog("Replication of single record failed", 2);

 }

 '''